 If you have any queries contact us by email or post.

 For more details about these closures and others in the area which are not delivered as part of the HWTCMP please visit the Roadworks.org website.
 Here you can set up roadwork alerts direct to your email address.

 The following live and planned roadworks and road closures are necessary for the completion of works delivered as part of the High Wycombe Town Centre Masterplan.
 As future schemes are progressed we will add new roadworks notices below.

 Alternative route phase 3 construction works

-There are a number of utility diversions (gas, water, electricity and telephone) which are needed for the delivery of the Alternative Route Phase 3 scheme, and BCC is undertaking these together with the main works.
-Inland Homes plc also need utility diversions to be undertaken for their development and the BCC project team are working collaboratively with them and the utility companies to minimise the cost and impact on road users, local residents and key stakeholders.
+There are a number of utility diversions (gas, water, electricity and telephone) which are needed for the delivery of the Alternative Route Phase 3 scheme, and we are undertaking these together with the main works.
+Inland Homes plc also need utility diversions to be undertaken for their development and the project team are working collaboratively with them and the utility companies to minimise the cost and impact on road users, local residents and main stakeholders.

 Bridleway footpath closure between Lily's Walk and Suffield Road